zer0Kerbal/KSP_Science_Relay/README.md

-# KSP_Science_Relay
+# Science Relay
-A KSP addon to allow for the direct transmission of science from one vessel to another
+Allows for the direct transmission of science from one vessel to another.
+An addon for Kerbal Space Program.

+Expat-MIT License